zinguyen/zinguyen.github.io/_posts/2019-01-14-Self-Taught-Beyond-OOD-Class.md

 #### Week 2

 - Test Driven Development
     - I ran into the term Test Driven Development before but didn't fully understand the concept until recently, and it completely changed the way I work.
+The concept makes a lot more sense once demonstrated in class and I've found myself writing tests before implementing the code ever since.
 - Dealing with exceptions
+- Learning how to write a proper test.

+#### Week 3

+- Continue to learn how to represent more complex data: union data, enum and such.
+- Abstract class and Interface - when and how to best use them.
+Along with these is the use of _class diagram_.
+- Inheritance and dynamic dispatch in Java.
+- A lot more practices on writing good tests - use sampling to test a bunch of different inputs, how to approach the problems and make sure we cover many test cases to ensure that the codes work as we expect.
+- One thing a TA told me this week that I won't forget: **Your goal when writing tests is to break your code**

+#### Week 4

+- Revisit recursion using two different ways to approach a problem - unravel or accumulate.